 My cell phone then begins to ring, bringing me back into reality.
-Checking the screen, I see a number I haven’t seen before.
+Checking the screen, I see a number I have not seen before.
 Although it might be a telemarketer, I decide to answer anyway just to make sure.

 “Hi, is this Elizabeth?”

-“Kendal give you my number?
+“Kendal gave you my number?
 Who are you?”

 “Oh sorry!
 I should have introduced myself earlier.
 I’m Carrie from the writing club.
 I’m a friend of Kendal’s.”